w3cj/ChickTech-Robotics/README.md

 * Your facilitator!
 * Graduated from Louisiana Tech University
   * BA Computer Science, Minor in Mathematics
-* Worked as a System Administrator, QA Analyst, Software Engineer
+* Worked as a System Administrator, QA Analyst, Software Engineer, Full Stack Instructor
-* I was a Lead Instructor here at Galvanize in the Web Development Immersive Program
+* I am currently the Chief Full Stack Engineer at 303 Software
 * I like skateboarding and making music

 ---